SubstrateLabs/brocc/README.md

 # brocc

+- ingested_at
-- twitter integrate media with text
+- twitter metadata
+- unified approach for ingested_at, location, sub_location
 - store in duckdb schema
   - should we handle type of file? is that in the url?